EMIRGLogistics/3PL/README.md

   <div class="wrap hero-in">
     <p class="eyebrow">Toronto, Ontario · By application · Est. 2023</p>
     <h1>Toronto is a small city, <em>once you know the right forty people.</em></h1>
-    <p class="lede">A private social club for founders, operators and the people who fund them.
-Twelve seats at a long table, a rooftop in July, and a room where nobody is wearing a name tag.</p>
+    <p class="lede">A private club for founders, operators and the people who fund them.
+No lanyards, no pitch decks.</p>
     <div class="hero-cta">
       <a class="btn btn-solid" href="#apply">Request membership</a>
       <a class="btn btn-ghost" href="#evenings">See the calendar</a>